mehethe/PeakBuy/README.md

 ## Key Features:

 ### User Authentication and Authorization:
 - Signing up and logging in with email along with email verification.
 - Forgot and reset password features for enhanced user account security.
 - Firebase Authentication for secure user authentication, including login with Google.
 - JSON Web Tokens (JWT) for managing user sessions and authorization.

 ### Category and Product Management:
-- Allow administrators to create, update, and delete product categories.
+- Allows administrators to create, update, and delete product categories.
 - Product management includes features such as uploading images, setting descriptions, pricing, and managing inventory levels.
 - Product variations such as color and size, allowing for detailed product specifications.